amandaguan-ag/MindMentor/capstone-proposal.md

 ---

 ## Project's Purpose or Goal:
-To develop an AI-powered voicebot named "MindMentor" that offers mental health consultations, stress management tips, and mindfulness exercises.
-The voicebot aims to provide immediate, confidential support for individuals seeking mental well-being.
+To develop an AI-powered voicebot named "MindMentor" that offers mental health consultations.
+The voicebot aims to provide immediate support for individuals seeking mental well-being.

 ---

 ## List the absolute minimum features the project requires to meet this purpose or goal:
 1. **User Authentication:** Secure login and data encryption.
 2. **Voice Recognition:** Ability to understand and respond to user queries.
-3. **Mental Health Assessment:** Quick quizzes to gauge the user's mental state.
+3. **Mental Health Consultation:** Provide basic mental consulatation
-4. **Consultation:** Provide basic mental health advice and stress management tips.
-5. **Mindfulness Exercises:** Guided breathing and relaxation exercises.
-6. **Feedback Loop:** Collect user feedback for continuous improvement.

 ---